mirakl/terraform-google-gcr-cleaner/README.md

 # terraform-google-gcr-cleaner

+> [!CAUTION]
+>
+> The functionality provied by the tool deployed with this terraform module is [now built directly into Artifact Registry](https://cloud.google.com/artifact-registry/docs/repositories/cleanup-policy)! **We are no longer accepting bug reports or feature requests.** and this repository is now archived.

 Terraform module that implements [gcr-cleaner](https://github.com/sethvargo/gcr-cleaner), a tool that deletes untagged images in [Google Cloud Container Registry](https://cloud.google.com/container-registry) and [Google Cloud Artifact Registry](https://cloud.google.com/artifact-registry).